AI-team-UoA/DS-JedAI/README.md

 The algorithms also supports composite schemes, where we combine two weighting schemes in the sense that the second weighting scheme is for resolving the ties of the main one.

-The progressive Algorithms, the weighting schemes and the budget *BU* are specified in the configuration file.
+The progressive Algorithms, the weighting functions and the budget *BU* are specified in the configuration file.
 Advise the configuration template in `config/configurationTemplate.yaml` to see how you can specify them.
 To execute, run:

     spark-submit --master <master>  --class experiments.PorgressiveExp  target/scala-2.11/DS-JedAI-assembly-0.1.jar <options> -conf </path/to/configuration.yaml>